kyma-project/cli/docs/gen-docs/kyma_import_hosts.md

 ## See also

-* [kyma import](#kyma-import-kyma-import)	 - Imports certificates to local keychain or adds domains to the local host file.
+* [kyma import](#kyma-import-kyma-import)	 - Imports certificates to local certificates storage or adds domains to the local host file.